galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 > ```
 > You can change the name of that bath but you have to change that also from the docker-compose.yaml file.
 > Now we have everything ready for creating the MongoDB server hosted in docker container the only step left is to run docker.
-> 5. run the tool 'docker-compose' with the following parametars
+> 6. Run the tool 'docker-compose' with the following parametars
 > ```
 > $docker-compose up -d
 > ```
-> 6. Check the created docker containers and test if your dokcer container is runinig
+> 7. Check the created docker containers and test if your dokcer container is runinig
 > ```
 > $docker ps
 > ```